GET YOUR WORK NOTICED!

 - Student researchers are required to submit a brief abstract indicating their intent to participate.

-- Abstracts will be accepted from December 1, 2021 through February 15, 2022.
+- The abstract submission deadline has been extended and they will now be accepted until February 27, 2023 (8AM).
 After the abstract deadline we will provide additional information about the presentation platform and how to prepare.

 - Students choosing to perform a creative work (dance, theater, music, etc.) will be allotted a maximum of 10 minutes to present.